Beit Midrash Hillel Religious School

 About

-Beit Midrash Hillel Religious School offers Religious School classes that include Bar/Bat Mitzvah preparation, Tefillah services, and learning about topics such as Noah’s Ark.
-Students study the Hebrew months, how they compare and contrast with the secular year, the difference between a solar and lunar calendar, why the Jewish New Year occurs in the seventh month, and why there is a thirteenth month every third year or so.
-The program also includes creating a mnemonic story to remember the Hebrew months and participates in events such as a Hanukkah Latke Party, Tu B’Shevat Seder, Purim Carnival, and Congregational Passover Seder.
+Beit Midrash Hillel Religious School offers a Sunday religious school that includes Tefillah services, learning about Noah’s Ark, and lessons on the Hebrew months.
+Students learn about the difference between a solar and lunar calendar, why the Jewish New Year occurs in the seventh month, and why there is a thirteenth month every third year or so, and they create mnemonic stories to remember the Hebrew months.
+The program also includes Bar and Bat Mitzvah preparation, a Religious School Clean-Up Event, and participation in community celebrations such as a Purim Carnival, a Hanukkah Latke Party, and a Community Passover Seder.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.